Dominican Republic: European colonization

 Christopher Columbus arrived on the island on December 5, 1492, during the first of his four voyages to the Americas.
-He claimed the land for Spain and named it La Española, due to its diverse climate and terrain, which reminded him of the Spanish landscape.
+He claimed the land for the Crown of Castile and named it La Española, due to its diverse climate and terrain, which reminded him of the Spanish landscape.
 In 1496, Bartholomew Columbus, Christopher's brother, built the city of Santo Domingo, Western Europe's first permanent settlement in the "New World".
 The Spaniards created a plantation economy.

 Initially, after friendly relationships, the Taínos resisted the conquest, led by female Chief Anacaona of Xaragua and her ex-husband Chief Caonabo of Maguana, as well as Chiefs Guacanagaríx, Guamá, Hatuey, and Enriquillo.
 The latter's successes gained his people an autonomous enclave on the island.
 Within a few years after 1492, the population of Taínos had declined drastically due to smallpox, measles, and other diseases that arrived with the Europeans.
 African slaves were imported to replace the dwindling Taínos.

 The last record of pure Taínos in the country was from 1864.
 Still, Taíno biological heritage survived due to intermixing.
 Census records from 1514 reveal that 40% of Spanish men in Santo Domingo were married to Taíno women, and some present-day Dominicans have Taíno ancestry.